 Joanna is the author of Consuming Higher Education Why Learning Can’t Be Bought (Bloomsbury, 2012) and Academic Freedom in an Age of Conformity (Palgrave Macmillan, 2016).
 Her most recent book is Women vs Feminism (Emerald, 2017).

-She has given many guest lectures, most recently speaking at the Universities of Bath, Brighton and Oxford Brookes, Newcastle Literary and Philosophical Society and Oxford Arts Festival.
+She has given many guest lectures, most recently speaking at the Universities of Durham, Bath, Gottingen and Leiden.
 In America she has lectured at St Olaf College, North Dakota State University, the University of San Diego and California State University, Fullerton.
 She has addressed the Institute for Humane Studies and the National Association of Scholars.